prettymm/project/README.md

 Options
 -------------
 There are some options that can be enabled when running `gulp`:
-- `-lr`   # to enable liveReload; you should have the plugin installed and connected on your browser.
+- `-lr`   # to enable live reloading with browser-sync
 - `-img`  # enable `gulp-imagemin`; The source images will then be loaded from the directory `src\img`.
 So make sure you have created that directory if you enable this option.
 - `-maps` # enable sourcemaps
 - `-wall` # watch all altered files, including deleted and new; slower than standard `gulp.watch`
 - `-port=#` # change the server port #; default is 3000
 - `-deploy` # app js will not be minified by default, add this option for production/live env
-- `-js`   # Use this option if you prefer coding with classic JS instead of CoffeeScript (src/js), default is CoffeeScript (src/coffee)
+- `-js`   # Use this option if you prefer coding with classic JS (src/js) instead of CoffeeScript, default is CoffeeScript (src/coffee)

 Examples
 ```